 I value Ultimate Rewards points at 1.7 cents each, so to me that’s the equivalent of a 5.1% return on Uber purchases, as long as you don’t exceed the $150,000 limit on combined purchases.

 The Blue Business Plus offers double points on all purchases, for the first $50,000 spent every calendar year.
-That’s an incredible return for a no annual fee card.
-So while there’s not even a bonus for ridesharing or travel, as long as you’re within the first $50,000 of spend in a calendar year, this is the best Amex card for ridesharing purchases.
+That’s an incredible return for a no annual fee card (Rates & Fees).
+While there’s not even a bonus for ridesharing or travel, as long as you’re within the first $50,000 of spend in a calendar year (1x after that), this is the best Amex business card for ridesharing purchases.

 Juste note that this card does have foreign transaction fees, so you’ll only want to use this for Uber purchases within the US.

-In 2017 an Uber Visa Card was introduced.
-The card has no annual fee and no foreign transaction fees, though I find the rewards structure to be odd.
+In 2017 the Uber Visa Card was introduced.
+The card has no annual fee and no foreign transaction fees.
+When the card was first introduced, I found the rewards structure to be strange.

-The card offers 4% back on dining, 3% back on hotels and airfare, 2% back on online purchases, and 1% back on everything else.
-Uber qualifies as an online purchase, so you’d “only” earn 2% back.
+The card offered 4% back on dining, 3% back on hotels and airfare, 2% back on online purchases, and 1% back on everything else.
+Uber qualified as an online purchase, so you’d “only” earn 2% back.
+In other words, this was a co-brand card that didn’t even have a compelling bonus category for purchases with that company.

 Uber sells gift cards through many retailers, and sometimes there can be value in buying gift cards from them.
-For example, earlier this year Amazon had a ridiculous promotion where you could save a significant amount on virtually any purchase when redeeming one Amex or Chase point, including the purchase of Uber gift cards.
+For example, sometimes Amazon has promotions where you can save a significant amount on virtually any purchase by using a “Shop With Points” feature, and this can be a great opportunity to save money on the purchase of Uber gift cards.

 So keep an eye out for gift card deals, since that could save you a lot on Uber purchases.